King Kull (DC Comics): Fictional character biography

 One particularly well-planned escapade requires the efforts of the Justice League of America and the Justice Society of America (in one of their dimension-crossing team-ups, which DC produced annually from the mid-1960s to the mid-1980s), as well as a group of heroes of Captain Marvel and King Kull's home universe of Earth-S, referred to unofficially as the Squadron of Justice.
 Kull has captured both the wizard Shazam who grants the Marvel Family's powers and the ancient gods and goddesses the powers are drawn from after gaining access to the Rock of Eternity with a faster-than-light ship, paralyzing them with a device that slowed down their impulses, except for Mercury, who was able to get away in time; after Shazam makes telepathic communication with him he warns other heroes from the three Earths about Kull.
 Johnny Thunder's Thunderbolt helps the Marvels get their powers back in the final issue and transports them to the Rock of Eternity.
 Kull recruits the aid of villains from the three Earths to cause havoc.
 They are all defeated, and the heroes then head to the Rock of Eternity, with Superman leading the attack.
 Kull is imprisoned with magic chains that supposedly even Hercules cannot break, and the heroes return to their own worlds.

 Following the events of Crisis on Infinite Earths, Kull does not appear for many years.
 He makes his first appearance in over 20 years in Justice League: Cry For Justice, where he battles Stargirl and Cyclone as part of a massive plot by Prometheus to distract Earth's superheroes so that he can plant massive teleportation devices in various cities.

 In the "DC Rebirth" relaunch, King Kull originates from the Earthlands and is a member of the Monster Society of Evil.
 He states that his species used to rule the Earthlands.
 In the "Dawn of DC" initiative, Kull is given a vastly different design, having pointed ears, fangs, and claws, while his Submen are smaller, scrawnier, and gray-furred.

 Powers and abilities

 King Kull has enhanced strength, stamina, and durability.
 He possesses superhuman intelligence and is an expert at unarmed combat.
 He additionally has access to an advanced airship.

-Related characters

-Prior to King Kull, there have been some characters that had his traits: